vladak/shield/README.md

 - during winter the amount of sun is minuscule compared to summer/spring.
 There is often a long sequence of cloudy days, when solar charging cannot do anything.
 As noted in [Adafruit discussion](https://forums.adafruit.com/viewtopic.php?p=578767), one has to have enough solar panels to charge the batteries enough when the sun finally goes out.
 And/or use batteries with much higher capacity.
 - It is possible to connect multiple solar panels together, however that's not so easy because of the ["shaded panel" problem](https://forums.adafruit.com/viewtopic.php?p=416235).
 The solution is to use a *Schottky diode*.
+- WiFi can be really flaky and is probably overkill (WiFi+DHCP+TCP+MQTT) for sending simple measurements.
+Simple radio transmission is much more simple and more energy efficient.

 ### Other uses